santogioia-scandit/data-capture-documentation/docs/sdks/cordova/matrixscan/get-started.md

 The general steps are:

 - Include the ScanditBarcodeCapture library and its dependencies to your project, if any.
-- Create a new [data capture context](core/api/data-capture-context.html#class-scandit.datacapture.core.DataCaptureContext), initialized with your license key.
+- Create a new [data capture context](https://docs.scandit.com/data-capture-sdk/cordova/core/api/data-capture-context.html#class-scandit.datacapture.core.DataCaptureContext), initialized with your license key.
-- Create a [barcode tracking settings](barcode-capture/api/barcode-tracking-settings.html#class-scandit.datacapture.barcode.tracking.BarcodeTrackingSettings) instance where you enable the [barcode symbologies](barcode-capture/api/symbology.html#enum-scandit.datacapture.barcode.Symbology) you want to read in your application.
+- Create a [barcode tracking settings](https://docs.scandit.com/data-capture-sdk/cordova/barcode-capture/api/barcode-tracking-settings.html#class-scandit.datacapture.barcode.tracking.BarcodeTrackingSettings) instance where you enable the [barcode symbologies](https://docs.scandit.com/data-capture-sdk/cordova/barcode-capture/api/symbology.html#enum-scandit.datacapture.barcode.Symbology) you want to read in your application.
-- Create a new [barcode tracking](barcode-capture/api/barcode-tracking.html#class-scandit.datacapture.barcode.tracking.BarcodeTracking) object and initialize it with the settings created above.
+- Create a new [barcode tracking](https://docs.scandit.com/data-capture-sdk/cordova/barcode-capture/api/barcode-tracking.html#class-scandit.datacapture.barcode.tracking.BarcodeTracking) object and initialize it with the settings created above.
-- Obtain a [camera](core/api/camera.html#class-scandit.datacapture.core.Camera) instance and set it as the frame source on the data capture context previously created.
+- Obtain a [camera](https://docs.scandit.com/data-capture-sdk/cordova/core/api/camera.html#class-scandit.datacapture.core.Camera) instance and set it as the frame source on the data capture context previously created.
-- Create a new [data capture view](core/api/ui/data-capture-view.html#class-scandit.datacapture.core.ui.DataCaptureView) and add a [basic overlay](barcode-capture/api/ui/barcode-tracking-basic-overlay.html#class-scandit.datacapture.barcode.tracking.ui.BarcodeTrackingBasicOverlay) instance to it for visual feedback.
+- Create a new [data capture view](https://docs.scandit.com/data-capture-sdk/cordova/core/api/ui/data-capture-view.html#class-scandit.datacapture.core.ui.DataCaptureView) and add a [basic overlay](https://docs.scandit.com/data-capture-sdk/cordova/barcode-capture/api/ui/barcode-tracking-basic-overlay.html#class-scandit.datacapture.barcode.tracking.ui.BarcodeTrackingBasicOverlay) instance to it for visual feedback.
-- Register an [overlay listener](barcode-capture/api/ui/barcode-tracking-basic-overlay-listener.html#interface-scandit.datacapture.barcode.tracking.ui.IBarcodeTrackingBasicOverlayListener) and implement [BrushForTrackedBarcode()](barcode-capture/api/ui/barcode-tracking-basic-overlay-listener.html#method-scandit.datacapture.barcode.tracking.ui.IBarcodeTrackingBasicOverlayListener.BrushForTrackedBarcode), which is called whenever a new tracked barcode appears.
+- Register an [overlay listener](https://docs.scandit.com/data-capture-sdk/cordova/barcode-capture/api/ui/barcode-tracking-basic-overlay-listener.html#interface-scandit.datacapture.barcode.tracking.ui.IBarcodeTrackingBasicOverlayListener) and implement [BrushForTrackedBarcode()](https://docs.scandit.com/data-capture-sdk/cordova/barcode-capture/api/ui/barcode-tracking-basic-overlay-listener.html#method-scandit.datacapture.barcode.tracking.ui.IBarcodeTrackingBasicOverlayListener.BrushForTrackedBarcode), which is called whenever a new tracked barcode appears.

 ## Prerequisites

 Before starting with adding a capture mode, make sure that you have a valid Scandit Data Capture SDK license key and that you added the necessary dependencies.
 If you have not done that yet, check out [this guide](../add-sdk.md).

 :::note
-You can retrieve your Scandit Data Capture SDK license key, by signing in to your account at [ssl.scandit.com/dashboard/sign-in](https://ssl.scandit.com/dashboard/sign-in).
+You can retrieve your Scandit Data Capture SDK license key, by signing in to [your Scandit account](https://ssl.scandit.com/dashboard/sign-in).
 :::

 ### Internal dependencies